 The Emergency Medicine department supports the Virginia Tech Carilion School of Medicine value domains in the following ways:

-Basic science is supported with an integrated faculty, with the VTC Research Institute offering bench top and optimization of clinical team performance opportunities.
+Basic science is supported with an integrated faculty, with the Fralin Biomedical Research Institute at VTC offering bench top and optimization of clinical team performance opportunities.

 Clinical areas of expertise include analgesia, sedation, clinical-decision making, infectious disease and prehospital emergency medicine.